 $154/month × 2 build targets = $308/month

-In this scenario, your monthly Premium Storage charge would be approximately $308.
+Your monthly Premium Storage charge would be approximately $308.

 Estimate the impact on your Build Automation invoice